 Look for salable items in your spare time, such as hitting garage sales on the weekends.
 If you’ve spent much time doing it, you probably already know what kinds of merchandise can be readily resold, and for how much.

 The basic idea is to buy an item for $10 that can be sold for $50 or even $100.
 By doing this repeatedly, it’s easy to see how you can leverage this to the point of making hundreds or thousands of dollars per month.

 You can also try your hand at venues like the YMCA.
-If you’re particularly accomplished, you might even be able to try to become a coach at the local school system.
-Outside the public school system, there may also be private schools looking for coaching help.
+If you’re particularly accomplished, you might even be able to try to become a coach at a school.

 In addition to marketing your skills through local schools and recreational organizations, you can also make your services available through local gyms.
 People who work out often look for parallel opportunities in specific sports.